 Buying a mattress online is becoming ever more popular.
 I don’t think that’s a trend that is going away anytime soon, as more and more companies keep popping up.
-Having said that, there are some basic things you should consider doing when evaluating which mattress you want to buy.
+Having said that, there are some basic things people should consider doing when evaluating which mattress they want to buy.
 I’m personally a proponent of buying online, but I do recommend doing a good bit of research before making any sort of decision.
-Here are a few pointers to help you with your search.
+Here are a few pointers to help people with their search.

 Know The Savings

-Going online can really save you a lot of money.
+Going online can really save people a lot of money.
 These new Internet startups are cutting out the middleman and selling directly online.
 The savings they create are then getting passed onto the consumer.
 While this is the case for a lot of the new companies selling online, not every company provides this great value proposition through its online channels.
-With that being said, make sure you understand the savings you get from each retailer selling online. (see related article best place to buy a mattress).
+With that being said, people should make sure they understand the savings they get from each retailer selling online. (see related article best place to buy a mattress).

 Check Shipping Costs